Kortemme-Lab/pull_into_place/demos/ksi/README.rst

 This command will open a window to show you how the scores are distributed and which were picked.
 As the command suggests, it worth looking at the cumulative distribution function (CDF) of the Boltzmann-weighted scores to make sure it's neither too flat nor too sharp.
+This is a subjective judgment, but one good rule of thumb is that the designs being picked (represented by the circles) should be mostly, but not exclusively, low-scoring.
+The CDF below looks about like what you'd want:

 .. figure:: 06_pick_designs_to_validate.png
    :align: center